scipr-lab/libfqfft/README.md

 * `cmake .. -PROF_DOUBLE=ON`
 Enables profiling with Double (default: ON).
 If the flag is turned off, profiling will use `Fr<edwards_pp>`.

+* `cmake .. -DWITH_PROCPS=OFF`
+Links libprocps for usage in memory profiling.
+If this flag is turned off, memory profiling will not work.

 Then, to compile the library and profiler, run:

 ```